 Day 4: We’ll head out after breakfast to explore the famous Tagdilt region.
 Our targets for the day will include Black-bellied Sandgrouse, Cream-coloured Courser, Desert and Red-rumped Wheatears, Trumpeter Finch and a selection of larks including Greater Hoopoe, Temminck’s Horned, both Greater and Lesser Short-toed Larks and, with luck, the highly nomadic Thick-billed Lark.
 At this time of year migration is often evident over the desert as small groups of European Bee-eaters and swifts (both Pallid and Common) work their way north.
 We’ll have some flexibility in the afternoon and can put some time into finding any lark species that have proved stubborn to find during the morning.
 Night in Boumalne.

 Day 5: The scenery will change again today as we leave behind the high stony desert and progress to a sandier habitat.
 New birds will continue to appear with Brown-necked Raven, Bar-tailed Lark, Saharan Scrub Warbler and White-crowned Wheatear all possible.
 If our luck’s really in we may be able to catch up with Maghreb Wheatear and Lanner Falcon en route.
 After passing the dramatic Ziz gorge with its unexpected palm-lined valley, we’ll make our way to Erfoud, the gateway to the Sahara.
 On the edge of the desert, we can expect migrants around the hotel: Western Subalpine, Sardinian, Western Bonelli’s, and Western Olivaceous Warblers are all possible, as well as Eurasian Wryneck, Hoopoe, Bluethroat, Woodchat Shrike and European Bee-eater.
 The highly-localized Eastern Olivaceous Warbler (race reiseri) sometimes breeds near the hotel.
 Night in Erfoud.

 Day 6: Today will be spent in 4x4 vehicles exploring this exciting desert habitat.
-We’ll search for a number of birds including Desert Sparrow, Bar-tailed and Greater Hoopoe Larks, Crowned and Spotted Sandgrouse, Cream-coloured Courser, Desert Grey Shrike, and African Desert Warbler.
-We’ll also have a chance of catching up with Lanner Falcon and Pharaoh Eagle-owl is a real possibility.
+We’ll search for a number of classic desert birds including Desert Sparrow, Bar-tailed and Greater Hoopoe Larks, Crowned and Spotted Sandgrouse, Cream-coloured Courser, Desert Grey Shrike, and African Desert Warbler.
+We’ll also have another chance of catching up with Lanner Falcon and Pharaoh Eagle-owl is a real possibility.
 We also find a few beautifully camouflaged Egyptian Nightjars at their daytime roost.
 Night in Erfoud.